- やさしい日本語

 Improving the working environment is also important when accepting foreigners into the construction industry

-In particular, religious issues require careful consideration.
+In particular, religious issues require consideration.

 Please take a look.

-There are many dangerous jobs in the construction industry, so it is important to create an environment where everyone can work safely.
+There are many dangerous jobs in the construction industry, and it is important to create an environment where everyone can work with peace of mind.

 [Elimination of illegal employment]